 Fielding’s technology resources should not be used for personal benefit or conducting personal business enterprises in ways that conflict with Fielding’s mission.

 5.2 Respect for Shared Nature of Resources

 Users will not encroach on others’ use of Fielding’s technology resources.
 No user should attempt to modify the university system or network facilities or to crash systems.
-Users should avoid activities that unreasonably tax Fielding’s technology, resources, including but not limited to: sending an excessive and unreasonable number of messages either locally or over the Internet; participating in electronic chain letters, frivolously printing multiple copies of documents, files or data; excessive game playing; modifying system facilities, operating systems, or disk partitions; or damaging or vandalizing Fielding owned, leased or rented computing facilities, equipment, software, or computer files.
+Users should avoid activities that unreasonably tax Fielding’s technology, resources, including but not limited to: sending an excessive and unreasonable number of messages either locally or over the Internet; frivolously printing multiple copies of documents, files or data; game playing; modifying system facilities, operating systems, or disk partitions; or damaging or vandalizing Fielding owned, leased or rented computing facilities, equipment, software, or computer files.

 5.3 Respect for Rights of Others

 Fielding technology resources will not be used to harm, or threaten to harm, the safety of another individual or individuals.
 The user must comply with Fielding policies and federal, state and local laws regarding discriminatory harassment.
-Examples of violations include, but are not limited to: defamation, violation of privacy; intentionally placing a person or persons in reasonable fear of imminent physical harm; giving or causing to be given false reports of fire or other dangerous conditions; or harassment or discrimination based on race, color, religion, sex, sexual orientation, national origin or citizenship status, age, disability, or veteran status.
+Examples of violations include, but are not limited to: defamation, violation of privacy; intentionally placing a person or persons in reasonable fear of imminent physical harm; giving or causing to be given false reports of fire or other dangerous conditions; or harassment or discrimination of any protected class as defined in our Non-Discrimination policy.